enkomio/ProgramUpdater/README.md

 # Program Updater Framework
 A framework to automatize the process of updating a program in an efficent and secure way.
 The updates are provided by a server component through and HTTP/HTTPS channel.

-It was created in order to be very easy to use and to integrate without sacrifice security.
+It was created with the following intents:

+* to be very easy to use and to integrate
+* to provide an hish security process
+* to be autoconsistent, you don't need any other external software (web server, database, ...)

 ## Usage